anooravk/smart-grocery/README.md

 A new Flutter project.

 ## Getting Started
-app used to keep track of all the items needed at home
+an app integrated with firebase used to keep track of all the items needed at home